flash1293/joedb/README.md

 * Fix existing bugs with leading zeros missing and broken timestamp formats
 * Make tests work again
 * Support all of JSON

+# More thoughts

+Real world messy datasets can have a large number of different fields - JoeDB should support dealing with arbitrary amounts of fields.

+To do this, the field names itself should also be stored in a trie with attached values at the beginning of the file, pointing to the offsets of their value tries.
+This makes large amounts of fields much cheaper to store, but having a separate column for each of them is not efficient for sparse fields (which is likely if there are a lot of them).
+To handle this kind of fields better, there should be a special sparse encoding that keeps a trie of possible values with a posting list of records that match a value.

+Binary format of the trie with offset value:
+  * Trie (in depth-first search):
+    * 4 bytes for the length of gzip compressed data
+    * Gzip-compressed data:
+      * Node (id is just increment, starting with 1):
+        * 0-terminated utf8 string of the prefix
+        * Offset in 4 bytes
+        * Number of children in 1 bytes
+        * Children
+      * One zero byte to mark end of each trie

+Binary format of the trie with posting list:
+  * Trie (in depth-first search):
+    * 4 bytes for the length of gzip compressed data
+    * Gzip-compressed data:
+      * Node (id is just increment, starting with 1):
+        * 0-terminated utf8 string of the prefix
+        * 1 byte for the length of the posting list (if there are more than 255 records, posting list is not used, but a regular column)
+        * Posting list with record ids in as many bytes as required for the number of records
+        * Number of children in 1 bytes
+        * Children
+      * One zero byte to mark end of each trie

+In the encoding step, the posting list format is chosen if there are less than 255 records that have a value for the field.
+I need to think about whether we can be even smarter with this.

+In the extreme case, each field occurs only once and the actual value is in the key name.
+In this case, the keys are encoded in one big trie which can still do a decent job at compressing the data.
+The values are in random places which won't be super cheap to read.

+In general, I should reconsider the tries - they don't deal well with the search use case because the whole trie has to be decoded to search on it which is pretty expensive.
+Splitting up the trie could help with this - store the first 3 layers or so and point to the sub-tries from there.
+During search, only parts of the trie need to be decoded.
+However, this will probably hurt compression in case there are similarities between branches of the tries which is pretty likely.
+I'm sure there is a well known data structure like I have in mind, but I'm not sure which one.